 Our 5 Favorite Quotes About Saving Money

 For as long as money has existed, people have had thoughts and opinions about it.
 And while not everyone will agree about the best ways to earn, save and spend money, many wise people have weighed in with their thoughts on money over the years.
-Here are several quotes about money that resonate with us — whether they were spoken recently or hundreds of years ago.
+Here are several quotes about saving money that resonate with us — whether they were spoken recently or hundreds of years ago.

 Do not save what is left after spending, but spend what is left after saving. – Warren Buffett

 When the fourth wealthiest person in the world talks about money, it makes sense to listen.
 Known for living simply despite his means, we couldn’t agree more with this bit of advice.
 If you don’t make putting money away for the future a priority, you’ll never get around to doing it.
 And when you need it, it won’t be there.
 Starting and sticking to a savings plan is something you’ll never regret.

 The price of anything is the amount of life you exchange for it. – Henry David Thoreau